Metro’s Fleet of the Future

 Features

-Your new ride will feature enhanced security, improved ventilation and airflow, charging ports for electronic devices, energy-efficient heated flooring, and lighter exteriors made of aluminum.
+Your new ride will feature enhanced security, improved ventilation and airflow, energy-efficient heated flooring, and lighter exteriors made of aluminum.

 Other upgrades we know you'll be excited about include: